CSUMB-SCD-instructors/syllabi/CST463-syllabus.md

 ### Extra Credit Potential

-#### Introductory Meeting (2%)

-During the first month of class, stop by my office and chat for a bit to get to know each other and you’ll get a small number of bonus points.
-You can either stop by my office during my regularly scheduled hours or schedule an appointment.
-See details in [the personnel section](#personnel) to find out how to schedule a meeting.

 #### Bug Hunting

 We all make mistakes – my github commit history is proof of that.